nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 **Q**: How can I access to the additional data?

 **A**: The data are stored in a network attached storage (NAS) and shared throught a link.
 The download is protected by password and the access to the data restricted to a few devices.
 The link has a validity period that will allow you to download the data.
-Once the download is ultimated the data will be deleted for freeing space and the link not available anymore.
+Once the download is ultimated the data will be deleted for freeing space and the link will expire.

 # how to request additional data